DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-03-adding-an-academic-years-filter-to-search-results.md

 ## Why we did this

-Users told us they needed to check which schools had hosted placements in particular academic years.
+Currently, there is no easy way to check which schools had hosted placements in particular academic years.
 This matters for:

 - providers reviewing recent placement activity
 - DfE teams analysing trends over time
 - users who need to confirm a school's history before approaching them

-Without a filter, users had no way to narrow results by year.
-They had to check each school individually, which was time-consuming.
+Without a filter, users have no way to narrow results by year.
+They have to check each school individually, which is time-consuming.

 ## How it works